USAJOBS/help-center/how-to/account/profile/eligibility/military-service/index.md

 ### What is Derived Preference?

-Derived preference is when a **spouse**, **widow/widower**, or **mother** of a veteran is eligible to claim veterans' preference when your veteran is unable to use it.
+Derived preference is when a **spouse**, **widow/widower**, or **parent** of a veteran is eligible to claim veterans' preference when your veteran is unable to use it.
 You're not eligible for derived preference if you have any other relationship with the veteran or if the veteran is living and is qualified for federal employment.
 [Learn more about derived preference](https://fedshirevets.gov/job/familypref/index.aspx)

 ## Do you claim Veterans’ Preference?